Notion Note Taking: A Beginner's Guide

 • etc.

-Pro tip: Use the "Daily Picture" property as your item's cover in your gallery view.
+Pro tip: If you use Notion’s gallery view, use the "Daily Picture" (file) property as your page cover.
 Go to your database settings, select Layout, then Card Preview and choose "Daily Picture."

 Here's an example: